Continued from A Mennonite’s Day in Court

 I panicked and thought I was in big trouble as I tried to figure out how long I had been asleep.

 “It’s okay Anna, I won't tell.
 Can you help me cut some of these?”
-He asked white pointing to the carpet.
+He asked while pointing to the carpet.

 “Sure,” I answered nervously.
 I felt extremely light-headed when I stood up, but it passed while I helped Derek cut the carpet.
 He did all the heavy lifting and smiled at me every time I looked at him.
 When we finished he said, “Thanks for your help Anna” and took the pieces of carpet to the back.